Lori Trahan: Political positions

+Congresswoman Trahan holds primarily progressive positions, and aligns strongly with the Democratic party voting bloc in Congress.
+She regularly supports progressive social issues, and was awarded a 1% Lifetime Score by the Heritage Action fund, a conservative advocacy organization.
+She voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 In April 2019, Trahan supported the presidential candidacy of Senator Elizabeth Warren.
-She voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 In an April 2019 interview, Trahan said she did not support the impeachment of President Trump, but that Congress should continue investigating Trump.
 In December 2019, after the revelation that Trump had spoken to Ukrainian president Volodymyr Zelensky about investigating his rival Joe Biden, Trahan told The Salem News that she supported impeaching the president, calling Trump's abuses in office a "clear and present danger" that required action.
 On December 19, 2019, Trahan voted for both articles of impeachment against Trump.